-To use PermitPost you simply pre-print a PermitPost impression on each mail item in place of a stamp or DPM indicia.
-The PermitPost impression indicates that you are using PermitPost as a method of payment.
-All PermitPost lodgements must be accompanied by a completed Statement of Posting (also referred to as an AR19n form) or Lodgement Manager manifest to enable billing.
+To use PermitPost you simply pre-print an approved PermitPost impression on each mail item in place of a stamp or DPM indicia.
+The PermitPost impression indicates that you are using PermitPost as a method of deferred payment.
+All lodgements where PermitPost is being used as a payment method must be accompanied by a completed Statement of Posting (also referred to as an AR19N form) or Lodgement Manager manifest to enable billing.

 To follow is some more detail on the key steps you need to take to get set up as a PermitPost user:

 - How to apply for your PermitPost number